brucefan1983/gpuqt/README.md

 ## Authors

-* Zheyong Fan (Aalto University): Wrote the first working version of this code.
+* Zheyong Fan (Aalto University; brucenju(at)gmail.com; active developer): Wrote the first working version of this code.

-* Ville Vierimaa (Aalto University): Changed the code from the original C style to the current `C++` style and made many other improvements.
+* Ville Vierimaa (Aalto University; not an active developer any more): Changed the code from the original C style to the current `C++` style and made many other improvements.

-* Ari Harju (Aalto University): The supervisor of this project.
+* Ari Harju (Aalto University; not an active developer any more): The supervisor of this project.

-## Contact
+## References

-* Zheyong Fan: brucenju(at)gmail.com
+The most original paper on this method is:
+* [1] S. Roche and D. Mayou, Conductivity of Quasiperiodic Systems: A Numerical Study, Phys.
+Rev. Lett. **79**, 2518 (1997). https://doi.org/10.1103/PhysRevLett.79.2518

+The major reference for the CUDA implementation is
+* [2] Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
+Phys.
+Commun. **185**, 28 (2014). https://doi.org/10.1016/j.cpc.2013.08.009

+This code was first published along with the following paper:
+* [3] Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, Comput.
+Phys.
+Commun. **230**, 113 (2018). https://doi.org/10.1016/j.cpc.2018.04.013

+There is a comprehensive review article discussing the linear scaling quantum transport methods:
+* [4] Zheyong Fan, Jose Hugo Garcia, Aron W. Cummings, Jose-Eduardo Barrios, Michel Panhans, Ari Harju, Frank Ortmann, and Stephan Roche, Linear Scaling Quantum Transport Methodologies, submitted to Physics Reports, https://arxiv.org/abs/1811.07387